johnny353535/yoi/docs/_pages/behaviours/index.md

 ---
 layout: base
-group: behaviours
+group: behaviors
 title: Introduction
-permalink: behaviours/
+permalink: behaviors/
 ---

 # Behaviours

-<p class="intro">YOI <i>behaviours</i> provide a simple CSS-like interface to add functionality to HTML elements.</p>
+<p class="intro">YOI <i>behaviors</i> provide a simple CSS-like interface to add functionality to HTML elements.</p>

 ## Purpose

-Use a *behaviour* to make an element *behave* in a certain way depending on certain conditions.
+Use a *behavior* to make an element *behave* in a certain way depending on certain conditions.
 For example make an element react to it’s current position while scrolling.

 ## The Behaviour Attribute

-Add a behaviour-attribute to any element to activate the behaviour:
+Add a behavior-attribute to any element to activate the behavior:

 ```html
 <div yoi-dismiss></div>